-We will also cover the use of Adobe Photoshop and Adobe Bridge for the optimisation and archiving of these photographs and the use of PowerPoint for the creation of branded presentation templates for your practice and tips and tricks to be able to create quick but professional-looking presentations in minutes.
+We will also cover the use of Adobe Photoshop and Adobe Bridge for the optimisation and archiving of these photographs and the use of PowerPoint and Keynote for the creation of branded presentation templates for your practice and tips and tricks to be able to create quick but professional-looking presentations in minutes.

 The importance of consistent dental photography to record day-to-day clinical work for education, information and as a defence in a litigious world.

 Introducing and setting up the modern digital SLR, lenses, flashes and their relevant functions including white balance, ISO, aperture and shutter speed values, flash intensity values and positioning, photography format and the importance of these values on the quality of the image such as focus, depth of field, exposure, orientation and capture of texture.